With lipsticks, Hermes branches into competitive cosmetics world

-PARIS, Feb 5 (Reuters) - France’s Hermes said on Wednesday it would start selling make-up from March, as the brand best known for its pricey Birkin handbags branches into a competitive beauty industry where its luxury rivals include Chanel.
+PARIS (Reuters) - France’s Hermes (HRMS.PA) said on Wednesday it would start selling make-up from March, as the brand best known for its pricey Birkin handbags branches into a competitive beauty industry where its luxury rivals include Chanel.

 Hermes, which already sells perfumes, will make its first foray into cosmetics with lipsticks, and will add other products over time.